 Maximize You Drawer Space via Family Handyman

-Now, this will really depend on how many kitchen drawers you have and how much “extra” storage space you have, but these tips have helped me in both of the homes we have owned.
+Now, this will really depend on how many kitchen drawers are available and how much space you have, but these tips have helped me in both of the homes we have owned.

 drawer linens white and grey with kitchen utensils in drawer